 (c) previous penalties imposed on a student for misconduct in accordance with these Regulations;

-(d) the University Policy on: Academic conduct for instances of alleged academic misconduct;
+(d) the University Policy on: Academic Integrity for instances of alleged academic misconduct;

 (e) any relevant mitigating circumstances.